 Nissan GT-R v Bugatti Veyron

-Nissan’s GT-R has been described as a baby Veyron.
-It’s stupendously quick, but is it a match for the mighty Bugatti?
-Here’s where we find out
+Nissan’s GT-R has been described as a baby Veyron, but is it really a match for the mighty Bugatti?

 Let’s start by laying a myth to rest.
 You probably know the story, the one where a Bugatti Veyron gives a McLaren F1 a ten second head start in a drag race and still pips it to 200mph.
 The way the tale is told, the Veyron heroically claws back the distance between itself and the McLaren until, at 200mph, it pulls level, eyes momentarily lock across the shuddering air space, and then it’s gone, thundering on towards its 253mph top speed.
 Utter cobblers.

 True, an early factory prediction for the Veyron’s 0-200mph time (sub 20 seconds) put it about 10 seconds under that independently recorded for the McLaren.
 But after 10 seconds the F1 is almost a quarter of a mile down the road and travelling at 130mph.
 Stupendous as the Veyron’s acceleration is, it won’t have caught the Macca when it hits 200mph.
 It might well be doing 200mph at the same moment, but it will be doing it in the F1’s mirrors.
 And as if the Veyron ever needed the helping hand of hype.

 So we’ve come up with a better race, a better contest, and a better use of the Veyron’s (and its friendly owner Leigh’s) valuable time.
 As you’ll have seen from the photos, it involves a Nissan, so clearly there’s some explaining to do.